krahd/BatLLM/docs/USER_GUIDE.md

 	- **primary_color:** the colour for the GUIs text.

-*The current configuration file may have slightly different default values or keys; the above is illustrative.
-See the repository’s* [/src/configs/config.yaml](../src/configs/config.yaml) *for the exact format.*

-Command-line Arguments are not currently implemented, but future versions may allow overriding these settings via command-line options for convenience (e.g., `--no-augment` to disable prompt augmentation quickly).
+**Command-line Arguments are not currently implemented**, but future versions may allow overriding these settings via command-line options for convenience (e.g., `--no-augment` to disable prompt augmentation quickly).

 Avoid modifying this file while BatLLM is running.